Skip to main content

 • in relation to certain serious criminal activities

-I will always try to discuss any concerns with you before taking further action where possible.
+I would always aim to discuss any concerns with you first, wherever possible.

-As part of ethical practice, I discuss my work in confidential supervision with a qualified supervisor.
-This supports safe and reflective therapeutic practice.
+As part of safe and ethical practice, I attend regular clinical supervision.
+This means I may discuss my work with a qualified supervisor in a confidential and professional setting.

-I will get in touch via email within 48 hours and offer to book a free online consultation session so that we can assess if we can work together and also talk through any questions you may have.
+I will get in touch by email within 48 hours to offer a free online consultation, where we can see whether working together feels right and talk through any questions you may have.

 If we agree to work together, I will email you some forms to complete before your first session, including a working agreement and intake form, along with instructions on how to book your sessions.